ELHARAKA/SnipeGenius/README.md

 - blacklist.txt: Tokens owned by blacklisted addresses are skipped during transactions.
 ###
 - trade_history.log: is SnipeGenius' trade log, recording trade-related data and events

+## Contribution
+We warmly welcome contributions from the community.
+Whether you are a veteran developer or a newcomer, your input is highly valued.
+Here are some ways you can contribute to SnipeGenius:

+* Bug Reporting: If you encounter any bugs or issues, please create an issue on GitHub detailing the problem, and if possible, steps to reproduce it.
+* Feature Suggestions: Have a feature in mind?
+Open an issue to suggest new features or enhancements.
+* Code: Feel free to fork SnipeGenius and submit your pull requests.
+We appreciate your effort to help improve the codebase.
+* Documentation: Help us improve the documentation to make SnipeGenius more accessible to the community.
+Whether it's typo corrections or whole tutorials, your contributions are crucial.
+* Testing: Assist us in improving the stability and reliability of SnipeGenius by testing it in different environments and reporting any problems.
+* Before contributing, please ensure you have read and understood the contribution guidelines and code of conduct to maintain a healthy and inclusive community environment.
+Thank you for your interest in improving SnipeGenius!